-Both the ACT English and SAT Writing and Language evaluate students on their grammatical knowledge and their ability to identify effective and coherent writing.
+Both the ACT and SAT evaluate students on their grammatical knowledge and their ability to identify effective and coherent writing.
 The major difference between these two sections is timing.
 On the ACT students are more pressed for time.
-The ACT English section has 75 questions to be answered in 45 minutes whereas its SAT counterpart has 44 questions in 35 minutes.
+The ACT English section has 75 questions to be answered in 45 minutes.
+On the other hand, the SAT counterpart has 44 questions in 35 minutes.

 How do the ACT and SAT Reading sections differ?

 Just like in the grammar sections, the ACT Reading requires students to answer more questions per minute than the SAT.
-And, once again, while students have more time for SAT questions they tend to require more critical thinking than the ACT questions.
+Once again, while the SAT has more time, the questions tend to require more critical thinking than the ACT questions.

 But the SAT/ACT differences don’t stop there.
 The SAT Reading also requires students to answer questions based off of charts/tables.
-While the ACT Reading section does not generally require this, it will be tested on the ACT Science section which is essentially another reading section that only includes science related passages.
+While the ACT Reading section does not generally require this, it will be tested on the ACT Science section.
+The ACT Science section is essentially another reading section that only includes science related passages.

 The last major difference between the SAT and ACT Reading sections has to do with “linked questions.”
 On the SAT, two consecutive questions may be linked together.
 The most common example of this asks students to choose the quote that most clearly supports the answer of the previous question.
 This feature is unique to the SAT Reading section and is not found in its ACT counterpart.